Dobob1022/CTF/2021/Dawg CTF 2021/Tuning In/README.md

 This challenge have hint about modulation, "FM" but SDR have 2 types of FM demodulation, NFM and WFM.

-NFM is Narrow band FM, WFM is Wide band FM. but WFM have wide bandwidth, So WFM is not for this challenge.
-Then I use NFM to find the flag sound.
+NFM is Narrow band FM, WFM is Wide band FM. but WFM have wide bandwidth, So WFM is not suitable on this Challenge.
+So I use NFM to find the flag sound with narrow bandwidth.

+Finally I find the flag station frequency, it's 104.500Mhz(The Frequency will different Depend on your sampling rate)

 But!
 The sound quality so suck, I just hear the only "The Flag is". and I can't hear the flag.
 You Can here flag on this file.

 https://github.com/Dobob1022/CTF/blob/main/2021/Dawg%20CTF%202021/Tuning%20In/Picture_Sound/flag.mp3